PrajwalDev09/Distributed-Object-Storage-Monitoring-Platform/README.md

 # Run Traffic Simulator
 python simulate_traffic.py

-**Watch the dashboard charts and bucket explorer table update live as files are uploaded!**

 🤝 Contributing & License

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.

 This project is licensed under the MIT License.